Cherry Bar Recipe

-Jennifer used 2 cans of cherry filling for her Cherry Pie Bars, as the Recipe Critic suggests, however doing this created a cobbler, too moist and heavy for a bar.
+Jennifer used 2 cans of cherry filling for her Cherry Bars, as the Recipe Critic suggests, however doing this created a cobbler, too moist and heavy for a bar.
+They were no longer finger food.

-I decided to omit one, making them a little more finger-friendly.
-The dough for the bars is cobbler-y (yes, I made that word up) and light enough to almost be shortbread, but sweet enough to remind it is a dessert.
+I decided to omit one can of cherry pie filling, making them a little more finger-friendly.
+The dough for the bars is cobbler-y (yes, I made that word up) and light enough to almost be shortbread, but sweet enough to remind you it is still a dessert.

 Due to a change in the cherry pie filling, the cooking time also needed to be adjusted.
-I also decided to leave out the additional extracts in the icing.
+I also decided to leave out the additional extracts in the powdered sugar icing.

 I found the flavors to be a little too overpowering to the delicious cherries.
 You can certianly add vanilla or almond extract, should you want those flavors.
 However, I did increase these flavors in the batter itself.